 |.44 Mag Hornady XTP 200gr||$27.81 (20 Rounds)|

 The availability of these rounds also differs.
-While you can find both of these calibers in the major retail stores that carry ammunition, you are more likely to find more options for the .357 Mag.
+While you can find both of these cartridges in the major retail stores that carry ammunition, you are more likely to find more options for the .357 Mag.
 They are just more .357 chambered handguns and carbines in use than the .44 Mag.
-It’s not that you won’t find .44 Mag ammunition, but the selection is usually going to be smaller.
+It’s not that you won’t find .44 Mag ammunition, but the selection is usually going to be smaller when it comes to the variety of rounds available.
 The same goes for the components needed to hand load rounds.
+Of course, with the internet, things have gotten much easier to get your hands on, but barring that, we think our position remains factual.

 While a lot depends on the bullet, the .44mag will give you more security as a trail gun than the .357.
 The .44 mag with some heavy bullet loads is going to get excellent penetration on bear or other predators if you are out in the backwoods.
 While there are .357mag rounds that can fill the same role, overall the .44mag might be the better option.